NivBen/Blockly-Hybrid-Debugger/README.md

 ## **Abstract**
-**GLANCED** extends Blockly by introducing a **Glassbox** debugging approach, bridging the gap between visual programming and generated source code.
-Unlike traditional debuggers that operate solely in the visual or textual layer, **GLANCED** enables synchronized debugging between the No-Code workspace and multiple programming languages.
+**GLANCER** extends Blockly by introducing a **Glassbox** debugging approach, bridging the gap between visual programming and generated source code.
+Unlike traditional debuggers that operate solely in the visual or textual layer, **GLANCER** enables synchronized debugging between the No-Code workspace and multiple programming languages.

 ## **Demo**
 Use the app online at https://blockly-glassbox-debugger.onrender.com/